 - Vitamin D supplementation for babies with liver problems

-Fractures will usually heal well on their own with gentle handling, and increased dietary intakes of calcium, phosphorus, and vitamin D. There may be an increase risk for fractures throughout the first year of life for very premature infants with osteopenia of prematurity.
+Fractures will most often heal well on their own with gentle handling, and increased dietary intakes of calcium, phosphorus, and vitamin D. There may be an increased risk for fractures throughout the first year of life for very premature infants with this condition.

-Studies have suggested that very low-birth weight is a significant risk factor for osteoporosis later in adult life.
-Whether aggressive efforts to treat or prevent osteopenia of prematurity in the hospital after birth can decrease this risk as an adult is unknown.
+Studies have suggested that very low birth weight is a significant risk factor for osteoporosis later in adult life.
+It is yet unknown whether aggressive efforts to treat or prevent osteopenia of prematurity in the hospital after birth can decrease this risk.